milavdabgar/Cyber-Security/Notes GPT Long.md

 ### Malicious Software

 Malicious software, commonly known as malware, refers to any software intentionally designed to cause harm to a computer system, network, or user.
 Malware encompasses various types, each with distinct characteristics and effects, posing significant cybersecurity threats.

+#### Effects of Malware

+- **Data Loss and Corruption**: Malware can delete, modify, or encrypt files, rendering them inaccessible or unusable.
+- **System Disruption**: Malware activities can slow down system performance, crash applications, or cause system instability.
+- **Financial Loss**: In cases of ransomware or banking trojans, malware can lead to financial theft or extortion.
+- **Privacy Breaches**: Malware may compromise sensitive information, leading to identity theft, fraud, or unauthorized access to personal data.

 #### Types of Malicious Software and Effects